For years, Mary Jenison could count on her copy of the Sunday New York Times. Until now.

-Question: I’ve been subscribing to the Sunday New York Times for years.
-No one can explain why I was able to get the paper delivered until September 2012 (when I left the country) and can’t get them delivered in November 2012 (when I returned and re-subscribed).
+I’ve been subscribing to the Sunday New York Times for years.
+No one can explain why I was able to get the paper delivered until recently (when I left the country) and can’t get them delivered now that I’ve returned.

 My address has been the same since I’ve been subscribing.
 The city I live in has over 80,000 people.
 They couldn’t have taken all the subscribers off the route.
 Why me?

 I’ve had endless phone calls and emails with “customer service,” to no avail.
 The representative has asked the supervisor, who also can do nothing.
 They have four different addresses for me in their system, my correct one and three others which are similar but not correct.
 No one can seem to fix this, either.

 If it wasn’t such a fine paper, I’d give up, but I really would love to have my Sunday Times.
 Can you help me? — Mary Jenison, Merced, Calif.